|

 4. Find Accountability & Share Your Story

 Let’s face it.
 You will be saying NO a lot.
-(Probably more than to a toddler likes to say the word no.)
+(Probably more than a toddler likes to say the word no.)

 So, you need to find a like-minded community to help you out.
 You can always join our Money Bliss Tribe, too!